Terradue/doc-challenges/source/initiator.rst

 Challenge **initiators** will use the platform to:

 -  define a challenge,
+-  define data series and data packages,
--  get challenge status and evolution,
+-  update challenge phase,
 -  accept or reject users for a challenge,
--  define data packages

 Challenge creation